Specifying one metadata parameter on the command-line makes the rest mandatory

 One clarification: it's not who enforces that behaviour, that's definitely art.
 The question is whether some of those parameters are being set by the NOvA software, which would mean that it happens too late for art to do the check at all; or whether it all comes from art somehow, and it's just an ordering question on the art side.

-#4 Updated by Dominick Rocco about 5 years ago
+#4 Updated by Dominick Rocco over 5 years ago

 This thread seems to have died a while ago.
 One problem is that the parameters must be supplied all together, or not at all, which can be frustrating for certain interactive tests or scripted uses.
 Another major deficiency, however, is that the input options are limited in such a way that an extra scripting layer is required.
 It is almost always the case that we want these parameters to be copied from the parent file to the daughter.
 Since the only options are command line or fcl, the wrapper script must read the parameters from the parent and add them to the command line for the daughter process.
 It would be much more convenient if there could be a module or plugin that could be configured to handle this more seamlessly.